praxton74/Django-Manager/README.md

 # Django Rest Framework Event Manager App.

- Creating a Rest API using Django rest framework https://www.django-rest-framework.org/ create an Event manager app.
+ Creating a Rest API using Django rest framework https://www.django-rest-framework.org/ create an ToDo app.

- It should allow users to create a personal account, log in, and create, edit, fetch, and register to attend events.
- Each event should have at least a name, a description, a start date and end date and a list of attendees.
+This is a simple Todo application built off Django (including the Django REST Framework for API CRUD operations) User can register and keep track of their own tasks and mark them as complete when they are finished